yattian/Card-scraper/README.md

 - Supports tagging individual cards or ranges
 - Keyword management with predefined options
 - Rarity assignment with validation
+- You can also edit the json5 file directly if required

 ### Image Generation (`main.py`)
 - Resizes and crops images to 1024x1024 format
-- Applies keyword-specific visual modifications
+- Applies keyword specific visual modifications
 - Generates multiple variants for cards with special abilities
 - Creates darkened overlay versions with appropriate icons
-- Outputs Pixelborn-compatible naming convention
+- Outputs Pixelborn compatible naming convention

-## Supported Keywords

-**Card Types:**
-- Unit, Spell, Gear, Rune, Signature Spell, Legend, Champion Unit, Token, Location

-**Abilities:**
-- Accelerate, Draw, Hidden, Discard, Tap

 ## Generated Variants